Martrell Spaight: Washington Redskins

-The Washington Redskins selected Spaight with the 141st overall pick in the 2015 NFL Draft.
+The Washington Redskins selected Spaight in the fifth round with the 141st overall pick in the 2015 NFL draft.
 Despite playing outside linebacker in college, he switched to the inside linebacker position in the Redskins' defensive scheme.
 He signed a four-year contract on May 11, 2015.
 On September 22, the team placed him on injured reserve due to lingering symptoms after sustaining a concussion in the Week 1 game against the Miami Dolphins.

 Spaight recorded his first career interception against quarterback Brett Hundley in the Week 11 victory over the Green Bay Packers in 2016.

 On September 1, 2018, Spaight was released by the Redskins.

 Miami Dolphins

-Spaight signed with the Miami Dolphins on September 25, 2018.
+Spaight signed with the Dolphins on September 25, 2018.
 He was released on November 9, 2018.

 Jacksonville Jaguars

 On November 13, 2018, Spaight was signed by the Jacksonville Jaguars.
 He was released on December 28, 2018.

 Kansas City Chiefs

 On January 4, 2019, Spaight signed a reserve/future contract with the Kansas City Chiefs.

 Spaight announced his retirement from the NFL on May 20, 2019.